wptree/tucao/README.md

 tucao
 =====
-Source code of a Pinterest style website to gather tucao towards weird pictures.
+Source code of a Pinterest style website to gather complaints known as "tucao" towards weird pictures.